Jenbach

 Jenbach is a municipality in the district of Schwaz in the Austrian state of Tyrol.

 Etymology

 Many inhabitants of Jenbach believe that the name "Jenbach" is derived from "Jenseits des Baches", which means "Beyond the brook", however earlier versions of the name, for instance "Umbach" suggest that it could also be derived from "Um den Bach [herum]", which means "Around the brook".
 This is consistent with Jenbach's history as a village built around the Kasbach.

 The inhabitants of Jenbach are called "Jenbacher".

-People speaking the Bavarian dialect tend to pronounce "Jenbach" as "Jembåch".
+People speaking the Bavarian dialect pronounce "Jenbach" as "Jembåch" [jembɒx].

 Geography

 Neighbouring municipalities

 Buch bei Jenbach, Eben am Achensee, Stans, Wiesing.